Ilagan: Food and beverage

 There are several food and beverage companies in the city.
-The largest of which is the Coca-Cola Beverages Philippines, Inc. (CCBPI) which operates a softdrink bottling plant in barangay Guinatan.
-Another, is a vinegar and soy sauce fermentation company locally known as 'Best Choice', which is operated and owned by Robelly's Food Products and also the Jack Confectionery, which operates a wine fermentation plant.
+The largest of which is the Coca-Cola Beverages Philippines, Inc. (CCBPI) which operates a softdrink bottling plant in Barangay Guinatan.
+Another is a vinegar and soy sauce fermentation company locally known as 'Best Choice', which is operated and owned by Robelly's Food Products and also the Jack Confectionery, which operates a wine fermentation plant.
 There are 15 bakeries/bakeshops and 1 ice cream/ice drop company.
-Aside from the increasing number of local cafés, restaurants and several multi-national fastfood companies opened their respective branch/es in the city.
+Aside from the increasing number of local cafés, restaurants, and several multi-national fast-food companies opened their respective branch[es] in the city.